mmBs/mmbs.github.io/_posts/2016-07-31-circleci-for-android-projects.md

 layout:     post
 title:      CircleCI for Android projects
 date:       2016-07-31
-summary:    A quick tutorial how to easily set up an Android project for CircleCi Continuous Integration
+summary:    A quick tutorial how to easily set up an Android project for CircleCI Continuous Integration
 categories: tools ci
 ---